-The proposed change of use to a depot is not considered to result in any unacceptable economic impacts given the proposed use as a depot of which forms a permissible use within the zone.
+The proposed change of use to a storage premises is not considered to result in any unacceptable economic impacts given the proposed use as a storage premises of which forms a permissible use within the zone.
 This is considered to result in the creation of employment which is an economic benefit.